 The supervised party's report must include the information to be transmitted, and any documents to be transmitted must be attached.
 If the documents are very extensive, a summary of the information to be transmitted may be attached instead of the documents by agreement with FINMA.

-70 Reports concerning the transmission of information of substantial importance in accordance with Article 42c para.
+Reports concerning the transmission of information of substantial importance in accordance 71 with Article 42c para.
 3 FINMASA must be addressed to the FINMA contacts responsible for the supervised parties concerned.
 On receiving a report, FINMA usually informs the supervised party within five working days as to whether it is reserving administrative assistance channels.
 This deadline may be extended in certain cases, for example due to their complexity.
 The supervised party is allowed to inform the foreign authority or entity about such extensions.
 In urgent cases, the supervised party must contact FINMA without delay.

+In the application of Article 42c para.
+3 FINMASA, transmissions of information for which reporting is mandatory pursuant to Article 42c para.
+1 FINMASA may only take place following consultation with FINMA.
+Direct transmissions of information for which reporting is mandatory pursuant to Article 42c para.
+2 FINMASA may be carried out at the same time the report is made to FINMA.
+In this case, it must be made explicitly clear in the report that the transmission in question is being effected pursuant to Article 42c para.
+2 FINMASA.

-71 No transmission of information subject to Article 42c para.
-3 FINMASA may be carried out before FINMA has provided a response.
-72 FINMA then informs the supervised party as to whether it is reserving administrative assistance channels in accordance with Article 42c para.
+With regard to the cases covered by Article 42c para.
+1 FINMASA, FINMA then informs the supervised party as to whether it is reserving administrative assistance channels in accordance with Article 42c para.
 4 FINMASA or refraining from doing so.
 It may refrain subject to certain conditions, e.g. that the supervised party only directly transmits some of the requested information.

-It may also forbid the transmission of files in the context of supervision under Article 42c para.
-5 FINMASA.
-73 On receiving a report under Article 42c para.
-3 FINMASA, FINMA does not verify whether the conditions for transmission under Article 42c paras.
+In the case of reports to FINMA on direct transmissions of substantial importance to the supervision, notification is mandatory.
+This helps FINMA to fulfil its supervisory function.
+In the absence of the corresponding legal basis, FINMA does not approve direct transmissions, and on receiving a report under Article 42c para.
+3 FINMASA therefore does not verify whether the conditions for transmission under Article 42c paras.
 1 and 2 FINMASA are met, in particular whether the rights of clients and third parties are preserved.
 The supervised party is responsible for checking that these conditions are met.

-74 VII.
+VII.
 Article 42c para.
-4 FINMASA - reserving administrative assistance channels Direct transmissions of information are permitted under Art.
-42c paras.
-1 and 2 FINMASA, provided that FINMA does not reserve administrative assistance channels.
-75 FINMA may also reserve administrative assistance channels at any time on a preventive basis, i.e. regardless of any specific intention to transmit information or submit reports under Article 42 c para.
+4 FINMASA - reserving administrative assistance channels

+FINMA may reserve administrative assistance channels for transmissions of information 75 planned under Article 42c para.
+1 FINMASA.

+FINMA may also reserve administrative assistance channels for transmissions of information 76 under Article 42c para.
+1 FINMASA at any time and also on a preventive basis, i.e. regardless of any specific intention to transmit information or submit reports under Article 42c para.
 3 FINMASA.
-76 FINMA informs the supervised party that it is reserving administrative assistance channels.
-77

-Such reservation continues to apply until it is withdrawn.
+FINMA informs the supervised party that it is reserving administrative assistance channels.
+77 Such reservation continues to apply until it is withdrawn.